packetgeek/hypriot-bitlbee/README.md

 I'll eventually be adding responsitories for the other stuff.

+##Help

 Read the notes in the Dockerfile for help on building the container.

-As a bonus, the Dockerfile contains a means (commented out) to import your user.xml file, if you're migrating from another instance of Bitlbee 3.4.1.

 Above is known to work on Hypriot Linux, running on a Raspberry Pi 2.
 With minor tweaking, it has also run on Ubuntu.